veronin1/soniq/README.md

 # soniq

-soniq is a C++ program that plays a user-selected audio file with real-time sound output and displays an audio visualiser using FFT (Fast Fourier Transform).
+soniq is a C++ program that plays a user-selected audio file with real-time sound output and displays an audio visualiser using DFT (Discrete Fourier Transform).

 ## Requirements